Skip to main content Skip to footer

 Panel Review Process

 As the public funder for arts and culture in Cuyahoga County, Cuyahoga Arts & Culture strives to uphold its values of stewardship and trust in all of its work, especially in its panel review process.
-Each fall, CAC convenes a panel of diverse arts and cultural professionals from outside our region.
+Each fall, CAC convenes an expert panel of diverse arts and cultural professionals from outside our region who represent a wide variety of arts and culture organizations of all sizes.
 They are recruited and carefully vetted by staff.
-Panelists are charged with evaluating all eligible applications at a public panel meeting or through a written review online.
+Panelists are charged with evaluating eligible applications through a written review online.

 Before